Moving to Malaysia: A Guide for Expats to Live Here

 School For Your Kids

 If you are married to a Malaysian, your kids will be allowed to attend the public schools here.
-Children here begin their education at the age of four in pre-school.
-When they are seven years old, they begin their first year of the mandatory 6-year primary education.
+Children here begin their education at the age of four in preschool.
+When they are seven years old, they begin their first year of the mandatory six-year primary education.

 Many expat parents send their kids to international schools or private schools.
 One of the main reasons is that it’s hard to enroll in public schools because of the public school system

 They study from Years or Standards one to six in primary school, and then Forms one to five in secondary school.
-Education for the 11 years in public schools is free of charge as provided by the government.
+Education for the 11 years in public schools is free of charge as it is funded by the government.

-However, parents with more disposable income have chosen to enroll their children in private schools more and more these days.
+However, parents with more disposable income choose to enroll their children in private schools more and more these days.

 Expats who want their children to study using the curriculum of their home country or any syllabus other than the one in Malaysia should consider an international school.
 Most of these schools are located in Kuala Lumpur.